iek2443/stm32-baremetal-button-input/README.md

 | LD3 (Orange) | D    | 13  | Output LED          |
 | LD5 (Red)    | D    | 14  | Output LED          |
 | LD6 (Blue)   | D    | 15  | Output LED          |

-🧭 Summary

-This project demonstrates how to use a **push button input (GPIOA pin 0)** on the STM32F4 Discovery board to trigger an LED blinking sequence.
-When the user button is pressed, all 4 onboard LEDs (LD3–LD6) are turned on and off sequentially.
-This example introduces **GPIO input reading** and shows how to combine it with structured output control using `GPIO_WritePin()`.